JiangXL/BIO-BioInfo-2018/Population Genetics.md

 Recombination,

 By shaping the landscape of indivual geneomes genration, recombinaton play an imprtant role.

-THe coalescent that inetgrated recombination wsa ofetn freferred toas the ancestral recombination gph
+The coalescent that inetgrated recombination was often freferred toas the ancestral recombination gph

 By considering wher e coalescent, recombinaton and muation happed on the tree, we are able to infer the impact of reombinaton on patterns of gnetic pattern.

 ARG, recombination 会形成　网络的图